hafiz-hussin/Mars_Project/weka/linear_regression/README.md

 #### Evaluation on training data

 #### Evaluation on test data
-- 1, 7, 14 steps ahead comparisons
+- 1,7,14 steps ahead graph comparisons
 - why overshooting values propagates from 7 to 14 steps ahead?

 ### Simplify the model